vectordotdev/vector/rfcs/2022-04-20-12187-log-namespacing.md

 When these are used in the "Vector" source, the behavior will not change, and events will be passed through as-is.

-### Event Metadata
+### Metadata

-There are 3 sources of information that will be stored in Event Metadata.
+There are 3 sources of information that will be stored in Metadata.
 1. Vector "internal" metadata such as `datadog_api_key`, so it can be read/set by users.
-This data already exists.
+This data already exists, but will be moved to its own "secret" metadata.
 2. Vector metadata such as `ingest_timestamp`, and `source_type` which are set for every source.
+These will be nested under `vector'
 3. Source metadata which will vary for each source.
+This will be nested under the source type.

 There is currently minimal support for event metadata.
 Several changes will need to be made.